 The Deutsche Bahn Group is owned by the German State and controls the majority of rail traffic in Germany as well as in many border regions of the country.
-Every year, Deutsche Bahn transports several billion passengers and many stations in Germany are served exclusively by DB trains, including the ICE, IC and EC fleet.
+Every year, Deutsche Bahn transports several million passengers and many stations in Germany are served exclusively by DB trains, including the ICE, IC and EC fleet.

-The average journey time between Dresden Hbf and Berlin is 3 hours and 41 minutes and the fastest journey time is 1 hour and 39 minutes.
-On an average weekday, there are 27 trains per day travelling from Dresden Hbf to Berlin.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Dresden Hbf and Berlin is 3 hours and 28 minutes, with around 35 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Dresden Hbf to Berlin without having to change trains.
-There are 8 direct trains from Dresden Hbf to Berlin.
+There are 11 direct trains from Dresden Hbf to Berlin.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Dresden Hbf to Berlin leaves at 04:17.
 Times and services may vary during weekends and holidays.

 The last train from Dresden Hbf to Berlin leaves at 23:27.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Dresden Hbf to Berlin cover a distance of around 103 miles (166 km) during the journey.